 Public Health, and the Environment: The Department of Sociology and Anthropology offers a Public Health major and minor, as well as a Sociology major with a concentration in Health and Environmental Studies.
 The Liberal Learning program also offers interdisciplinary concentrations in Health Communication, and Environmental Studies.
 These areas may supplement the career options for Biology majors.
-Journalism: The Department of English offers a minor in journalism that can provide training for Biology majors interested in science writing as a career option.
+Journalism: The School of Arts and Communication offers minors in Journalism and Professional Writing which can provide training for Biology majors interested in science writing as a career option.